gordonmoon/ALO-NMF/README.md

   ```

 ## Citation
-If you use this ALO-NMF in your own work, please cite our paper as follows:
+If you use this ALO-NMF in your own work, please cite the following paper:
 ```
 @inproceedings{moon2020alo,
   title={ALO-NMF: Accelerated Locality-Optimized Non-negative Matrix Factorization},